The-Web3-Compass/web3-compass-data-repository/examples/example-11/introduction/lottery-problem.md

 **Option 1: Claim on Base.** Simple.
 Direct.
 The contract transfers the prize pool to their address on Base Sepolia.
 Transaction completes.
 They’re done.

 **Option 2: Claim cross-chain.** The winner wants their prize on Avalanche Fuji instead.
-The contract uses OnlySwaps to coordinate a cross-chain transfer.
+The contract uses only swaps to coordinate a cross-chain transfer.
 No bridge.
 No wrapped tokens.
 Just an efficient swap where the winner receives native tokens on their chosen chain.

 That’s the entire flow.
 Fair randomness.
 Flexible payouts.
 No centralized chokepoints.